-Short, right side q levers available in late August, 2020.
+Short, right side q levers available in mid to late September, 2020.

 ASF-90 is a conventional (rotate to 90 degree for FIRE/SEMI) semi auto selector with q (offset) levers.